B-Kibor/The-Aesthetic-Frame/Readme.md

 ## Features

-Movie Discovery – Browse a wide range of movies fetched from the TVMaze API
+1.Movie Discovery – Browse a wide range of movies fetched from the TVMaze API

-Search – Real-time search by movie name
+2.Search – Real-time search by movie name

-Genre Filter – Filter movies based on selected genres
+3. Filter – Filter movies based on selected genre

-Trending & Popular Sections – Highlighted selections based on release date and rating
+4.Trending & Popular Sections – Highlighted selections based on release date and movie details

-Movie Details Modal – View more information about a movie in a Bootstrap modal
+5. Movie Details Modal – View more information about a movie in a Bootstrap modal

-Watchlist – Add/remove movies to a personal watchlist (stored via json-server)
+6.Watchlist – Add/remove movies to a personal watchlist (stored via json-server)

-Dark Mode – Toggle between light and dark themes
+7.Dark Mode – Toggle between light and dark themes

- Responsive – Mobile-friendly layout using Bootstrap

 ## Project Setup Instructions